Make Money with WordPress: The Ultimate List of WordPress Business Ideas

 9. Design WordPress Websites as a Service

-Then of course there is the classic web design service angle.
-Whether you’re using Divi or another WordPress theme designers specializing in WordPress tend to have more than enough business to keep them busy.
+Then, of course, there is the classic web design service angle.
+Whether you’re using Divi or another WordPress theme designers specializing in WordPress, you tend to have more than enough business to keep them busy.

 10. Design WordPress UI & UX

-WordPress is a developer dominated niche.
-Which means there are loads of themes and plugins out there that could use some user interface and overall user experience design love.
-If this is your specialty you could simply start by approaching developers for themes/plugins in the official WordPress repository which you feel you could help improve.
+WordPress is a developer-dominated niche.
+This means there are loads of themes and plugins out there that could use some user interface and overall user experience design love.
+If this is your specialty, you can make money with WordPress.
+You could simply start by approaching developers for themes/plugins in the official WordPress repository, which you feel you could help improve.

 Sales & Marketing